The art of being present

 However, it’s difficult to be present… despite it seeming the most obvious and easy thing in the world.

-In truth, most of us are hardly ever there.
+In truth, most of us are hardly ever present.

 One of the reasons for this is that we can only be present without judgement.